-University of Pretoria Yearbook 2024
+University of Pretoria Yearbook 2025

-PhD Archaeology (01264182)
+PhD specialising in Archaeology (01264182)

-Department Anthropology and Archaeology
+Department Anthropology, Archaeology and Development Studies

-Minimum duration of
+Minimum duration of study 2 years

-study

-2 years

 Total credits 360

 NQF level 10

 Programme information

 A student for a doctorate degree must complete his or her studies within four years after first registering for the degree and the study comprises of a 60 000-100 000 word thesis based on a research proposal approved by the Research Proposal and Ethics Committee and ethical clearance.
 The thesis must produce positive research findings and substantively advance the state of archaeological knowledge.